 The Faculty Engagement Subcommittee of the Penn State Online Coordinating Council developed this document detailing pedagogical, technical, and administrative competencies for online teaching.

-Faculty Peer Review for Hybrid Courses at Penn State
+Faculty Peer Review for Face-to-Face and Hybrid Courses

 Faculty Peer Review of Online Teaching